goharbor/harbor/docs/harbor-doc-reorg/administration/configure_project_settings.md

 # Configure Project Settings

+You can configure Harbor so that only system administrators can create projects, and set limits on the amounts of resources that projects can consume.

+## Set Who Can Create Projects

 Use the **Project Creation** drop-down menu to set which users can create projects.
 Select **Everyone** to allow all users to create projects.
-Select **Admin Only** to allow only users with the Administrator role to create projects.
+Select **Admin Only** to allow only users with the Harbor system administrator role to create projects.
 ![browse project](../../img/new_proj_create.png)

 ## Set Project Quotas